JaceDeane/pokeRGBplus/TO DO.md

 EVENTS:

-- (!)
-Pewter Gym: Update event with TM gift, and check for if bag is full, etc.

-- (!)
-Pewter Museum needs its receptionist and fossil scientist events filled in

-- (!)
-Add the guy who stops you before beating Brock in PEWTER CITY

 - Include and check all hidden items from R/B exist and are in the right place

 - Magikarp Salesman event in the Mount Moon Pokemon Center